 First, retailers need to do regular audits of store characteristics to set up a database that's cross-referenced with collateral before it's sent out.

-Second, if errors happen store teams need a way to report and resolve ASAP.
-Emailing the area manager, who then emails HQ is a procedure many retailers use but this will never be fast enough.
+Second, store teams need a way to report and resolve any errors ASAP.
+Emailing the area manager, who then emails HQ, is a procedure many retailers use - but this will never be fast enough.

 Third, stores need to verify when they receive collateral and when it's set up and ready to go.
 HQ can better understand how long it takes stores to implement.
 Collateral should be received by store teams with plenty of time to spare.